 The national and international trial bar has given Mr. Hurley its highest honors, inviting him to membership in the prestigious American College of Trial Lawyers, International College of Trial Lawyers, American Board of Trial Advocates, and Society of Trial Lawyers.
 These are all exclusive distinctions based on peer nominations not only for his experience as a trial lawyer, but for the character and integrity he brings to the profession.
 The standards for admission are high and the nominating process is very extensive and thorough.
 Outstanding skills and extensive experience as a trial lawyer, unimpeachable personal and professional character, integrity, professionalism and honesty are required of every nominee, and membership in each organization is limited to a very small percentage of practicing trial lawyers.
 Based on peer recommendations and statewide surveys, he has also been named a Super Lawyer and a Leading Lawyer in Illinois.

 Mr. Hurley has repeatedly been elected to leadership positions in the legal field.
-He is currently Second Vice President of the Illinois Trial Lawyers Association (ITLA) and previously served as the Second Vice President.
+He elected as the 2016-2017 President of the Illinois Trial Lawyers Association (ITLA) and previously served as the Second Vice President.
 He has been a member of the ITLA Board of Managers since 1996.
-In 2011 he was elected to the Board of Governors of the Illinois State Bar Association.
+In 2011, he was elected to the Board of Governors of the Illinois State Bar Association.

 Mr. Hurley has helped expand legal education.
 He is the past President of the Alumni Board of Governors of Loyola University of Chicago Law School, his alma mater, where he also served on the Elder Initiative Advisory Board and sponsored the Christopher T. Hurley Lecture, part of a series held by the school on legal issues affecting the elderly.
 He has been an adjunct professor of law at Northwestern University teaching trial practice, and he also speaks frequently to bar groups on topics related to personal injury law and trial practice.